 10.50 The Long Path turns right onto Canady Hill Road.

-11.10 This section ends wher the trail leaves the road and enters the woods.
-Turn left into the woods to contiue on the trail.
+10.60 This section ends at the Intersection of Canady Hill and Lawton Hollow Roads.
+Continue south on Canady Hill Road to contiue on the trail.
 During hunting season this trail is closed, follow the old route below.